Azure-Samples/cognitive-services-speech-sdk/quickstart/csharp/unity/from-microphone/README.md

     Note: you can configure which code editor will be launched under **Edit** > **Preferences**, for details see [here](https://docs.unity3d.com/Manual/Preferences.html).
   * Do the following edits:
     * Replace the string `YourSubscriptionKey` with your own subscription key.
     * Replace the string `YourServiceRegion` with the service region of your subscription.
-For example, replace with `westus` if you are using the 30-day free trial subscription.
     * Save the file.

 > Note: